Haben Girma: Career

 In 2013, Girma joined Disability Rights Advocates (DRA) in Berkeley, California as a Skadden Fellow.
 She worked there from 2015 to 2016 as a staff attorney, working on behalf of people with disabilities.

 Girma says she became a lawyer in part to help increase access to books and other digital information for persons with disabilities.
 She now works to change attitudes about disability around the world, including the development of accessible digital services: "Digital information is just ones and zeroes...It can be converted into any kind of format.
 And those people who develop these services—programmers, technology designers—they have an incredible power to increase access for people with disabilities.
 And I hope they use it."

 While working for DRA in July 2014, Haben represented the National Federation of the Blind and a blind Vermont resident in a lawsuit against Scribd for allegedly failing to provide access to blind readers, in violation of the Americans with Disabilities Act.
 Scribd moved to dismiss, arguing that the Americans with Disabilities Act (ADA) only applied to physical locations.
 In March 2015, the U.S. District Court of Vermont ruled that the ADA covered online businesses as well.
 A settlement agreement was reached, with Scribd agreeing to provide content accessible to blind readers by the end of 2017.
+"I found my voice when I was given the tools to learn," Girma emphasizes.

 In 2014, Girma gave a talk at TEDxBaltimore.
 She confronted TED for not readily providing captions for all of their recorded TEDx talks, including her own.

 In January 2015, Girma was appointed to the national board of trustees for the Helen Keller Services for the Blind.

 On July 20, 2015, Girma met with US President Barack Obama at the White House to highlight the importance of accessible technology.
 She provided introductory remarks on the occasion, the 25th anniversary of the Americans with Disabilities Act.

 In April 2016, Girma left DRA to take up non-litigation advocacy full-time.

 In June 2016, Girma gave a talk on accessible design at the Apple Worldwide Developers Conference.

-In 2018, the Washington Post published an op-ed by Girma directed at the Texas State Board of Education, which had voted to remove Helen Keller from the social studies curriculum.
+In 2018, The Washington Post published an op-ed by Girma directed at the Texas State Board of Education, which had voted to remove Helen Keller from the social studies curriculum.
 The board ultimately reversed its decision.

 In August 2019, she released a memoir, Haben: The Deafblind Woman Who Conquered Harvard Law.